CyberVadis/devops-take-home/README.md

 ## Repository content
 - Folder with sample frontend application written in Angular
-- Folder with sample backend microservice written in .NET Core 2, C#
+- Folder with sample backend microservice written in .NET Core 2, C# and T-SQL

-The application is intended to show a list of recent security incidents
+The application is intended to show a list of recent security incidents.
+Security incidents from the database are presented first.
+Additional rows on the list are randomly generated.

 ## Your Job
 The purpose of this exercise is to demonstrate how to setup the infrastructure in a deployed Azure environment ​using code​.
 You can use whatever tools you want to do this (Chef, Puppet, Terraform, etc.).
 A few caveats for how the application should be deployed: